tari-labs/tari-university/src/preface/style-guide.md

 1. Author(s) initials or first name and surname (note punctuation).

 2. Title of the report, between double quotation marks.
-If it is an online report, state this in square brackets as shown in the following example.
+If it is an online report, state this in square brackets, as shown in the following example.

 3. Title of journal, in italics.